DeLTa: Demonstration and Language-Guided Novel Transparent Object Manipulation: Experiments

 \section{Experiments}

 The evaluation is conducted through real-world experiments using a Kinova Gen3 7-DOF arm equipped with a Robotis RH-P12-RN gripper and an eye-in-hand ZED stereo camera.
-For evaluation, 9 different transparent and non-transparent objects were used, as illustrated in \Fref{fig:dataset}. \Fref{fig:real_world_experiments} illustrates the sequence of three manipulation tasks considered for evaluation:
+For evaluation, we consider three sequential manipulation tasks (Fig.~\ref{fig:real_world_experiments}) using 9 different transparent and non-transparent objects (Fig.~\ref{fig:dataset}).

 {\textbf{Task1: Tight Shelf Retrieval.}} \textit{"Place the [target object] from the shelf onto the coaster." } This task requires precise pose estimation for accurate manipulation within tight shelf constraints.
 We evaluated three different transparent objects, focusing on short-horizon manipulation.